The Essays.

 - even more significantly, it is the only prizewinning design - Colonial or Commonwealth - to be adopted for an issued stamp;

-- on a wider stage, this is the only pre-WWII stamp of the entire British Empire to feature the Victoria Cross, the Empire's highest bravery award".
+On a wider stage, this is the only pre-WWII stamp of the entire British Empire to feature the Victoria Cross - the Empire's highest bravery award.

 It is amazing that such a distinguished award for Military Honours is depicted on only the stamp printed from this Essay.